swarmalator/emacs/README.md

 That's it!
 Running GNU Emacs (GUI) should load these startup files and look pretty.
 If you want the vanilla emacs experience again, simply remove or rename the `~/.emacs` file.

+## Updating

+1. Use C-c j to open up your journal
+2. Make sure files are saved with C-x C-s
+3. Open up magit buffer with C-x g
+4. Skip this step if you don't see "unstaged changes" - If there are "unstaged changes", use TAB on each of the changes to view it in case you want to add them again after the update.
+Make sure the changes are removed by clicking "unstaged changes" and typing "k"
+5. Type "F" and then "u" while in the magit buffer to fetch the latest update
+6. Restart Emacs

 ## Some Useful Commands

 - *C-x is short for Control + x*